svmiller/svmiller.github.io/_posts/2020-10-22-inference-permutations-gender-pay-gap-general-social-survey.md

 For drawbacks, I'm not 100% convinced this approach is worth doing over teaching inference by reference to more theoretical topics like central limit theorem, *p*-values, and so on.
 My misgivings here are multiple.
 I'm not sure it scales well.
 It may work well dealing with smaller data sets in which students aren't tempted to permute forever to see if there is some other combination of data, other than the actual combination, that can reproduce a test result.
 For super simple data sets, especially experimental designs with just the focus on treatment and control means, I can see this being a useful teaching experience.
 For larger data sets with other complexities (e.g. random effects), this is just too computationally demanding to write and implement with ultimately not that much of a payoff.
 I get the argument that it is very much a 20th century thing to have students flip to the end of the textbook to find [a *z*-score table](http://www.z-table.com/).
 It's as "20th century" as still [demanding our high school students learn calculus with the same damn TI-83/84 calculator](https://money.cnn.com/2017/05/12/technology/ti-84-graphing-calculator/index.html) I had in high school over 20 years ago.
 But the 21st century path forward might be understanding how to use `pnorm()` and `pt()` in R. Permutation is fine as a means to teaching about statistical inference, but I think we should be teaching around implementation anyway.
 You don't need permutation for that.

 That said, you could do it, and it'd be kind of cool for students to see it to understand what it's trying to mimic.
-This guide offers how to think about doing it with `modelr` and an application to the gender pay gap as approximated in 2012-2018 waves of the GSS.
+This guide offers how to think about doing it with `{modelr}` and an application to the gender pay gap as approximated in 2012-2018 waves of the GSS.